 - 1. An Administrative Review will be completed to verify all required components were submitted and formatting guidelines followed.
-Applications that do not comply with guidelines will be automatically disqualified and will not be considered for review. - Proposals that pass the Administrative Review are peer-reviewed by the WF Intramural Research Support Committee (IRSC), a Dean-appointed committee of selected expert faculty, using NIH review criteria and scoring.
+Applications that do not comply with guidelines will be automatically disqualified and will not be considered for review. - Proposals that pass the Administrative Review are peer-reviewed by the WF Intramural Research Support Committee (IRSC) using NIH review criteria and scoring.
 Budgets will be reviewed by both CTSI Administrators and IRSC for appropriateness.
 There will be separate review discussions for clinical science and basic science proposals. - 3.
 Final award approval will be at the recommendation of CTSI Leadership.